 If your loved one lost their life to their accident-related injury or disability, you could recover wrongful death damages.
 Such forms of compensation may include loss of consortium and inheritance, as well as funeral expenses and final medical care bills.

-Filing a Personal Injury Lawsuit Comes With a Strict Deadline
+Filing a Personal Injury Lawsuit After a Truck Accident Comes With a Strict Deadline

 Ohio imposes a statute of limitations on personal injury lawsuits.
 According to Ohio Revised Code Section 2305.10, the filing deadline is, in general, set at two years.
-There are exceptions.
+There are sometimes exceptions that could further limit the amount of time you have to file.
 If you don’t submit your case before the two years end, you may be barred from pursuing a financial recovery from the liable party.

 If you get an injury lawyer involved with your case early on in the claims process, they can help you comply with the deadline.

-Do you have to take time off work because of a car accident injury?
+Do you have to take time off work because of a truck accident injury?
 Are you struggling to make ends meet while you wait to return to work?
-If you live in Ohio, reach out to the Fitch Law Firm LLC as soon as possible at (614) 545-3930.
-We offer free consultations and work based on a contingent fee.
+If you live in Ohio, reach out to The Fitch Law Firm LLC today.
+We offer free consultations and won’t charge you any upfront fees.

-Our legal team can answer all your questions and set you on the right track to getting the compensation you deserve.
+Our legal team can answer all your questions and set you on the right track to pursuing the compensation you deserve.

 The Next Call You Make

 Should Be Us.